Haxos/RES_Labo-HTTPInfra/README.md

 # RES Labo-HTTPInfra

 ## Introduction
-For the static content server, we choosed to use the Apache httpd server.
+For the static content server, we choose to use the Apache httpd server.

 We are also using php for dynamic pages generation.